-- 9. In 2002, Colorado added Article XXVIII to its constitution. - 10.
-Among other things, Article XXVIII places limits on the amount a person may contribute to a single political candidate.
+10. Among other things, Article XXVIII places limits on the amount a person may contribute to a single political candidate.
 See Colo.
 Const. art.
+XXVIII, § 3(1).

+Defendants admit that Article XXVIII places limits on the amount a person may contribute to a single candidate for certain state offices.

-XXVIII, § 3(1). - 11.
-For the purposes of its contribution limits, Article XXVIII divides candidates into two tiers.
-Tier 1 contains candidates for governor, secretary of state, state treasurer, and attorney general.
+11. For the purposes of its contribution limits, Article XXVIII divides candidates into two tiers.
+Tier 1 contains candidates for governor,1 secretary of state, state treasurer, and attorney general.
 Id. § 3(1)(a).
 Tier 2 contains candidates for state senate, state house of representatives, state board of education, regent of the University of Colorado, and district attorney.
-Id. § 3(1)(b). - 12.
-When first enacted, Article XXVIII limited per-person contributions to Tier 1 candidates to \$500 per election.
-Id. § 3(1)(a).
-Tier 2 candidates were limited to \$200 per election.
 Id. § 3(1)(b).